Diversity and Inclusion at MUTU

-We will continue to amplify Black voices, and to support all Black birthing people and mothers in our work.
+We will continue to amplify the voices of black and brown bodied parents, and to support all birthing people and mothers in our work.

 We are passionate about women and girls’ equality of opportunity and bodily autonomy.
 We will continue to grow our contribution to fighting mother and child poverty, oppression, prejudice and abuse through our support of empowering, non-partisan grassroots women’s charities around the world.

-We make ongoing monthly donations to Black Mamas Matter, a Black women-led cross-sectoral alliance.
+We make regular donations to Black Mamas Matter, a Black women-led cross-sectoral alliance.